caichao-lab/energy-dumbbell/README_EN.md

 **The simplest way:**

-1. Open ChatGPT / Claude / DeepSeek / Kimi / Qwen / any LLM
+1. Open any one of the following large language models: ChatGPT, Claude, Doubao, DeepSeek, Kimi, or Qwen.
-2. Find `6.2纯净版完整加载包(单文件_新对话首条).md` in `dist/01_core/`
+2. Locate the file `6.2纯净版完整加载包(单文件_新对话首条).md` in the `dist/01_core/` directory.
-3. Copy the entire content and paste it into a new conversation
+3. Select all, copy the content, paste it into a new chat dialog, and send it to confirm.
-4. Start describing your business problem
+4. Wait for the model to finish reading, then manually type or voice‑input your specific business question in the dialog.
-5. The system will automatically generate corresponding strategy solutions
+5. The model will automatically reason and output a complete strategic diagnostic report and solution plan.

 > 💡 No installation, no API configuration — one file is all you need.